Several hurt in shooting near U.S. National Security Agency

 Fort Meade is located just off a major Washington-area highway and motorists occasionally unintentionally take the exit that leads them to its gates, which are manned by armed guards.

-In March 2015, two people tried to drive their sports utility vehicle through the NSA’s heavily guarded gate.
+In March 2015, two people tried to drive through the NSA’s heavily guarded gate.
 Officers shot at the vehicle when they refused to stop, killing one of the occupants.
 The people in the vehicle may have taken a wrong turn after partying and taking drugs, according to news reports.

 Reporting by Makini Brice; Additional reporting by Lisa Lambert, Roberta Rampton and Susan Heavey in Washington and Jonathan Allen in New York; Writing by Scott Malone; Editing by Chizu Nomiyama and Bill Trott